Henry Sands Brooks: Early life

 Henry Sands Brooks was born on September 8, 1772, in Queens New York.
 His parents were David Brooks and Hannah Brooks (maiden name Sands).
 His parents married on November 30, 1770, with David being twenty-two and Hannah at fifteen years old.
 Dr. David Brooks was a physician whose practice was in New York on the northwest Corner of Cherry Street and Catherine Street.
 He died on October 14, 1795, at the age of 47 from yellow fever.

 Henry was the oldest of four siblings.
 His younger brother David was born around 1774, a second brother John's birthdate is unknown, with sister Ann born on October 25, 1778.
-Henry married Lavinia Brooks (maiden name Lyon) and they had nine children, six boys and three girls between the years 1802-1821.
-His six sons names are David (1804-1805), Henry A., Daniel Hamilton, John, Elisha, and Edward Brooks.
+Henry married Lavinia Brooks (maiden name Lyon) and they had nine children, six boys and three girls between the years 1802–1821.
+His six sons names are David (1804–1805), Henry A., Daniel Hamilton, John, Elisha, and Edward Brooks.
 Henry's daughters were named Ann, Hannah, and Lorreto Brooks.

 Henry Sands Brooks started off selling groceries several years prior to owning his business at the same address he grew up in.
 Soon, the War of 1812 interrupted his provisional trade leading Henry to leave his profession and retired to an upstate farm in Rye.
 Once the war was over Henry went to work with his younger brother David Brooks in his clothing business on Cherry Street for a couple years.
 In 1817, Henry dissolved the partnership with his brother and moved a few blocks down to the corner of Cherry Street and Catherine Street in Manhattan.

 Founding Brooks Brothers

 At 45 years old on April 7, 1818, Henry bought the corner store on Cherry and Catherine Street for $15,250 which officially began his business known as H. & D.H.
 Brooks & Co.
-With his new purchase, surprisingly, Henry, his brother David, and Henry Sands Brooks' other five sons (Henry A. Daniel, John, Elisha, and Edward) all never knew how to make a suit.
-The seven of them, especially Henry Sands Brooks, while not knowing how to make a suit, did know how to make money from selling them by hiring others to make the suits.
+At the time of this purchase, surprisingly, neither Henry, nor his brother David, nor any of Henry's five sons knew how to make a suit.
+They did know, however, how to make money selling suits made by others the Brooks family hired to make them.

 A year after Henry's purchase of the corner store on Cherry and Catherine Street the New York journeymen tailors strikes happened in 1819.
 Henry soon decided to have his clothes made by 90% women in his Catherine and Cherry Street store.
 Women sewed specific types of clothing shirts, drawers, and cheap nankeen trousers.
 Other tailoring like surtouts was seen as specialized labor reserved for men.
 This may lead to assumptions of unfair gender wages; however, Henry paid both men and women the same.
 The divergence of labor may lead to assumptions of disparate wages for men versus women, as was the custom of the time.